All Episodes

 I was there because I had been in charge of ceremonial first pitches and national anthem singers at the Kansas City Royals.

-And I myself offered a toast to the president, expressing the joy, happiness of a nation that he'd been elected, and that morality and character were now once again in the Oval Office room.
+And I can't tell you how many people at the dinner, and I myself offered a toast to the president expressing the joy, happiness of a nation that he'd been elected and that morality and character were now once again in the Oval Office room.

-We're coming off the Clinton years.
+We're coming off the Clinton years, Lewinsky.

 He gave us a tour after dinner.

-And in the Oval Office, a lot of people want where was the room with Monica?
+And in the Oval Office, a lot of people want, where was the room with Monica?

 And I thought, isn't this great?

-Here we are in the oval office of the White House of people want to see the anteroom where Clinton did the nasty with Monica Lewinsky.
+People want to see the anterroom where Clinton did the nasty with Monica Lewinsky.

-Nobody said, can I see that room?
+I mean, he didn't, nobody said, can I see that room?

-I agree with everything he said, and a lot of other people did.
+And a lot of other people did.

-They all we all felt the same way.
+We all felt the same way.

 And Bush said, no, they do the state dinners in the state.

-We all thought they, I mean, he wasn't even thinking of himself in big terms.
+I mean, he wasn't even thinking of himself in big terms.

-You know, everything was in his mind still bigger than he was.
+Everything was in his mind still bigger than he was.

 And he always did.

-He had profound reverence for the for the office.
+He had profound reverence for the office.

 Never sullied the office.